plista/rest-api/README.md

   Pay attention to the *Access-Control-Allow-Headers* header - it tells us how we need to authenticate our REST requests:

-  ##Option 1
+##Authentication Option 1
   * X-PLISTA-USER-EMAIL: your-email@address.com
   * X-PLISTA-USER-PASSSWORD : your-plista-password

-  ##Option 2
+##Authentication Option 2
   * X-PLISTA-USER-EMAIL: your-email@address.com
   * X-PLISTA-USER-TOKEN: your-md5-user-token-received-as-cookie-when-logged-in

-  * When you supply these headers (either combination 1. or 2. above), your request will be authenticated and you will be able to make requests and get valid responses.
+  When you supply these headers (either combination 1. or 2. above), your request will be authenticated and you will be able to make requests and get valid responses.

+##Authentication Option 3
   * Soon you will also be able to use a generated API Token to authenticate

+##Testing the REST API Services
+  * The interface provided under https://api.plista.com/statistics/docs/index.html provides you also the possibility to make actual API requests and see what the response would be.
+You are encouraged to play around with the tools provided and familiarize yourself with the response types and outputs.
+Also - the API's are versioned and each major version is guaranteed to be backwards compatible with its minor releases.
+Hey, we care! :)